wangziqi2013/wangziqi2013.github.io/_posts/2019-09-01-tag-tables.markdown

 IPT has an obvious advantage over a direct-mapped page table (an array of physical frame numbers, the size of which equals the number of virtual pages).

-On the other hand, a page table can be optimized to use less storage while still using forward mapping (i.e. mapping VA to PA).
+On the other hand, a page table can be optimized to consume less storage while still using forward mapping (i.e. mapping VA to PA).
 For example, multi-leveled page table, implemented as radix trees, allows flexible allocation of mapping table storage in three aspects.
-First, storage does not need to be consecutive, since tree nodes are linked together using pointers.
-Second, if a subtree is empty, the upper level parent can just store a empty pointer in the corresponding field.
+First, compared with a direct-mapped array, storage does not need to be consecutive, since tree nodes are linked together using pointers.
+Second, if a subtree is empty, the upper level parent can just store an empty pointer in the corresponding field.
 The tree walker is able to infer this case when seeing an empty pointer.
 The last, and the most important point is that, if a middle-level subtree P only has one leaf-level entry E as its only decendant, i.e. there is a path from P to E and no other nodes in the tree can be reached except the nodes on the path, the path can be compressed by storing the leaf node E within node P.

+The design of tag table borrows from multi-leveled page table, such that physical addresses are mapped to the location of data block in the DRAM cache.
+The DRAM cache is organized as a set-associative cache with extremely high associativity.
+The paper assumes 4KB DRAM row, which can support at most 64 cache blocks.
+Metadata such as dirty bits and coherence states are stored in the mapping table for fast access and update.
+The paper also assumes 48-bit physical addresses.
+When translating an address A, the middle bits above A